sous-chefs/elasticsearch/README.markdown

 to be able to connect to the _elasticsearch_ cluster from `curl` or a HTTP client, or to use a management tool such as [_BigDesk_](http://github.com/lukas-vlcek/bigdesk) or [_Paramedic_](http://github.com/karmi/elasticsearch-paramedic).

-To enable authorized access to _elasticsearch_, you need to include the `elasticsearch::proxy_nginx` recipe, which will install, configure and run [_Nginx_](http://nginx.org) as a reverse proxy, allowing users with proper credentials to connect.
+To enable authorized access to _elasticsearch_, you need to include the `elasticsearch::proxy` recipe, which will install, configure and run [_Nginx_](http://nginx.org) as a reverse proxy, allowing users with proper credentials to connect.